 CMOs need to listen up, take note, and act now before the reputation and finances of their companies suffer.
 The following list showcases marketing and regulatory compliance trends that CMOs need to know if their companies want to avoid hefty fines and tarnished reputations.

 - Disclosures must be spelled out.
-The Federal Trade Commision (FTC) is paying close attention to advertising, which means that companies must effectively communicate and be transparent with consumers.
+The Federal Trade Commission (FTC) is paying close attention to advertising, which means that companies must effectively communicate and be transparent with consumers.
 Simple and unequivocal language must be used to spell out disclosures.
 For example, companies must clearly state when the writer has been compensated for an endorsement or advertisement.
 In addition, the FTC has stated that “disclosures must also be made in the same language as the predominant language in which ads are communicated.”

-- Ensure your disclosures actually appear with ads viewed on different screen sizes.
+- Ensure that your disclosures actually appear with ads viewed on different screen sizes.
 In addition to spelling out the disclosures, you must also ensure that they remain on or by the advertisements, even when the ads are viewed on different screens.
 Just as you check your mobile sites to ensure that they display properly on various screen sizes, you must also thoroughly check your ads to ensure that their disclosures aren’t lost when the viewer switches from a desktop to tablet to mobile device.

 - Blog style copywriting may misrepresent facts.
 Spending on native ads continues to increase.
 This popular form of advertising needs to be carefully monitored to ensure that it doesn't misrepresent facts.
 Copywriting efforts must not skew data to the advantage of your company.
 When publishing your native ad, the paid nature of the article must be made clear to consumers.